learsiOtni/macro-tracker-web-app/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Get the project running in your own local server.
+Get the project running on your local server.

 ### Prerequisites